Categories

 It was more than 27 hours since I slept last.
 And bad sleep at that.
 My wife helpfully let me sleep on our couch, in our living room, in the center of our home.
 There were many dreams — I seem to remember more than usual given my slow luxurious wakeup in the wee hours of the morning.

 A clubhouse place.
 Like a giant orange mushroom formed of plastic, something very 70s in design, but made as a skill-building project by one of a close group of friends who all live nearby.
 Their social atmosphere is perfect: intimate, congenial, familiar yet inviting, a shifting and easy mix of people.
 I think it was like a commune of folks who all shared a single professional background expertise but many different disciplines.
 Perhaps botany.
-My friends Phoenix & Shalaco might among them.
+My friends P & S could be among them.

 An end of season or end of semester party with the clan of Ms. Fitz., my high school creative writing teacher.
-From out of a long metal block building, I pull Mint cc ice cream and share with street kids and refugee Indian women.
-Knocking it out of the container and they grab it grabbily
+From out of a long metal block container in a semi-covered building, I scoop mint chocolate chip ice cream and share with street kids and refugee Indian women.
+Quickly knocking it out of the container though I am, they grab it grabbily.

-Sent to Recovering in the Coumbernauld isles of Scotland.
+Sent to recover in the Coumbernauld isles of Scotland.
 Round little bumps of land, with a characteristic flat divot off the side.
-That Might be the shape of the islands or even a symbol they’ve gained over the years.
-They’re quite small and clustered together in a narrow channel near the town of Coumbernauld or Cumbernald.
-You could row between them all by dingy.
+That might be the shape of the islands or even a symbol they’ve gained over the years.
+They’re quite small and clustered together in a narrow channel near the town of Coumbernauld (or Cumbernald).
+You could row between them all with just a dingy.
 But the round grass covered domes with comfortable well-made and reassuringly traditional structures give off almost a generic olde British isles vibe.
 It comforts me through all the dreams.
 This is the frame dream: it is here in the middle, but rests behind the others.

 Encountering a small girl, maybe 5 or 6, at an outdoor bookstore.
 She’s looking for Euripides, which I thoughtlessly pronounce the proper Greek way.
 That doesn’t confuse her at all though, and I locate on the rough-hewn shelves the scratched and dirty name from ancient Greek.
 It’s clear The Bacchae ought to be here, but maybe it’s sold out, or… I try to see if the little kid would like to search more, or is interested in something else, but while we’re talking it seems like the precocious bookworm wanders off elsewhere.